 My husband thought these should be called ‘Bodybuilder Protein Brownies’.

-Each of these brownies has more protein than one egg, which astounded my husband who is an avid gym rat.
+Two of these brownies has about as much protein as an egg, which astounded my husband who is an avid gym rat.
 That fact also had him inhaling the decadently delicious squares at seven o’clock at night, but that’s another tale.

 Black bean brownies are obviously nothing new, but what this blog is and has always been is a place for me to share my experiences with cooking and baking and what works for my family and our allergies.

 In order to accommodate all of our itch-inducers and make the recipe the best it could be, I had to eliminate all nuts, seeds, and eggs.
 I am LOVING using beans lately because our entire family tolerates them well and they’re so versatile.